 The mansion transforms itself for the Christmas season.
 JT Thompson, one of the current owners, oversees the home’s transformation into a dramatic and dazzling Christmas extravaganza.
 Each element in each of the rooms is meticulously curated to tell a story.

-It’s exhilarating watching a slow parade of boats, all decked out in twinkling lights and decorations, make their way down any waterway.
+It’s exhilarating to watch a slow parade of boats all decked out in twinkling lights and decorations make their way down any waterway.
 The lights reflecting off the water, Santa and his elves waving … for water lovers across the globe, the holidays signal the time-honored tradition of a Christmas boat parade!

 In Florida, the mack daddy of all Christmas boat parades is in Fort Lauderdale.
 Appropriately named the Venice of America, Fort Lauderdale has almost as many waterways as it does roads.

-The Fort Lauderdale Winterfest Boat Parade draws all types and categories of watercraft, from small private boats to mega-yachts.
+The Seminole Hard Rock Winterfest Boat Parade draws all types and categories of watercraft, from small private boats to mega-yachts.
 Some vessels will have music, lights, entertainment, decorations, musical groups, and celebrities.

-This year, the Fort Lauderdale Winterfest Boat Parade’s route begins at the Stranahan House, then heads east down the New River to the Intracoastal Waterway.
+Over a million spectators are expected to attend as The Winterfest Boat Parade route begins at the Stranahan House, then heads east down the New River to the Intracoastal Waterway.
 From there, it heads north to Lake Santa Barbara in Pompano Beach.